Sohna Elevated Corridor

 Sohna Elevated Corridor or Sohna Road is a 21.65 km long, access controlled, six-lane wide elevated expressways in Gurgaon of Haryana, India.
 The project has been completed by the National Highways Authority of India (NHAI) at an estimated cost of ₹1,466 crore.
-It was fully opened for public on 11 July 2022.
+It was fully opened for public on 11 July 2022, and forms part of NH 248A.

 Construction

 The NHAI has divided the construction work of this project into two packages.